 Michael Jackson had a bad habit of blaming others for problems he was partially responsible for.

-He continually railed against the tabloid press (and mainstream media as a whole) for presenting him as a Eccentric Millionaire.
-But in The Eighties, he actually planted the "hyperbaric chamber" and "Elephant Man's skeleton" stories in the tabloids himself because he thought there was No Such Thing As Bad Publicity, and his actual behavior was putting him in The Tyson Zone by that point.
+He continually railed against the tabloid press (and mainstream media as a whole) for presenting him as an Eccentric Millionaire.
+But in The Eighties, he actually planted the "hyperbaric chamber" and "Elephant Man's skeleton" stories in the tabloids himself because he thought there was No Such Thing as Bad Publicity, and his actual behavior was putting him in The Tyson Zone by that point.
 Not only didn't he change his behavior, he claimed that they were the ones who came up with the aforementioned stories.
 Barbara Walters called him out on his strange, attraction-getting behavior in a 1997 interview, but he insisted that it and his fame were no reason for the Paparazzi to hunt him down or for journalists to not write only "kind" things about him.
 (He may have had a point on the former, especially so soon after the death of Princess Diana, but the latter?)